Mapping Patterns for Virtual Knowledge Graphs: Introduction

 \section{Introduction}

 Data integration and access to legacy data sources using end user-oriented languages are increasingly challenging contemporary organizations.
-In the whole spectrum of data integration and access solutions, the approach based on \emph{Virtual Knowledge Graphs (VKG)} is gaining momentum, especially when the underlying data sources to be integrated come in the form of relational databases (DBs)~\cite{XDCC19}.
-VKGs replace the rigid structure of tables with the flexibility of a graph that incorporates domain knowledge and is kept virtual, eliminating duplications and redundancies.
-A VKG specification consists of three main components: \begin{inparaenum}[\it (i)] \item \emph{data sources} (in the context of this paper, constituted by relational DBs) where the actual data are stored; \item a domain \emph{ontology}, capturing the relevant concepts, relations, and constraints of the domain of interest; \item a set of \emph{mappings} linking the data sources to the ontology. \end{inparaenum} One of the most critical bottlenecks towards the adoption of the VKG approach, especially in complex, enterprise scenarios, is the definition and management of mappings.
-These mappings play a central role in a variety of data management tasks, within both the semantic web and the DB communities.
-For example, in schema matching, mappings (typically referred to as \emph{matches}) aim at expressing correspondences between atomic, constitutive elements of two different relational schemas, such as attributes and relation names~\cite{rahm2001survey}.
-This simple type of mappings led to a plethora of very sophisticated (semi-)automated techniques to bootstrap mappings without prior knowledge on the two schemata~\cite{do2002coma,chen2018biggorilla,shragaadnev}.
+In the whole spectrum of data integration and access solutions, the approach based on \emph{Virtual Knowledge Graphs (\vkgs)} is gaining momentum~\cite{2021Hogan}, especially when the underlying data sources to be integrated come in the form of relational databases (DBs)~\cite{XDCC19}. \vkgs replace the rigid structure of tables with the flexibility of a graph that incorporates domain knowledge and is kept virtual, eliminating the need of making a copy of the data as in a typical ETL-based (Extract, Transform, Load) approach, thus avoiding duplication of data and guaranteeing the freshness of the information being accessed.
+A \vkg specification consists of three main components: \begin{inparaenum}[\it (i)] \item \emph{data sources} (in the context of this paper, constituted by relational DBs) where the actual data are stored; \item a domain \emph{ontology}, capturing the relevant concepts, relations, and constraints of the domain of interest; \item a set of \emph{mappings} linking the data sources to the ontology. \end{inparaenum} One of the most critical bottlenecks towards the adoption of the \vkg approach, especially in complex, enterprise scenarios, is the definition and management of mappings.

-A similar setting arises in the context of ontology matching (also referred to as ontology alignment), where the atomic elements to be put in correspondence are classes and properties~\cite{EUZENAT2007a}.
-Just like with schema matching, a huge body of applied research has led to effective (semi-)automatic techniques for establishing mappings~\cite{ivanova2017alignment,kolyvakis2018deepalignment}.